hooface/mdb2mysql-class/README.md

 mdb2mysql-class
 =======================
-This class is a convertor, which exports Microsoft Access Databases to MySQL.
+This class is exports Microsoft Access Databases to MySQL.

 Examples
 --------